 Children turn into trees

-Educator: A light breeze blew and flowers rustled on the trees. (fingers move, the wind intensifies - twigs sway). (children move their hands).
+Educator: A light breeze blew and the flowers rustled in the trees. (fingers move, the wind has increased - the branches swayed). (children move their hands).

-The weather has completely deteriorated, a strong wind sways the branches of trees, bends their trunks (Children swing their arms, bow from side to side).
+The weather has completely deteriorated, a strong wind is shaking the branches of the trees, bending their trunks (Children swing their arms and bend from side to side.)

 But then the wind died down and the sun came out.
 The trees are resting from the storm.

 Educator: Let the trees become children.
-We watched the wind while walking.
+You and I watched the wind while walking.
 Can we create artificial wind here indoors?

-We turn on the fan.
-The air starts moving.
+Turn on the fan.
+The air begins to move.
 Wind is the movement of air.

 Educator: And finally it was the turn of the younger brother.
 Then he began to prove that he was the most necessary and important.